-operate in a regulated market, and are more likely to contract output through PPAs.
 Projects selecting the 1603 grant also have lower potential and realized capacity factors.
-The capacity factor is the ratio of output to the maximum attainable output of a plant if it had constantly produced at its nameplate capacity.19 Thus, 1603 recipients produce less electricity than PTC recipients on average, relative to their total potential output.
-In the next section, we describe our strategy for identifying the portion of this observed difference in productivity attributable to the subsidy.
+The capacity factor is the ratio of output to the maximum attainable output of a plant if it continuously produces electricity at its nameplate capacity.
+The potential capacity factor is an engineering-based prediction of the capacity factor computed using each plant's wind turbine and wind speed data.
+The realized capacity factor is constructed using the plant's actual output.
+We use the term "capacity factor" to denote this realized capacity factor in keeping with industry convention.20 Thus, the final row of Table 2 shows that 1603 recipients produce less electricity than PTC recipients on average, relative to their total potential output.
+In the next section, we describe our strategy for identifying the portion of this observed difference in productivity attributable to the subsidy rather than selection.